-1. Connect the eSATA cable, USB cable or IEEE 1394 cable from RAID subsystem to SATA port, USB port or IEEE 1394 port on Host/Server.
+1. Connect the USB cable or IEEE 1394 cable from RAID subsystem to the USB port or IEEE 1394 port on Host/Server.
 Insert the key token into the key token port (if your RAID subsystem has Key Token).

-NOTE: Only one host connection will work at one time.
-You cannot use the three hosts (USB3.0, eSATA, and IEEE 1394) at the same time.
+NOTE: Only one host connection will work at a time.
+You cannot use both USB and IEEE 1394 ports at the same time.